Bedarra Island: Luxury Great Barrier Reef Accommodation

-Upon your arrival into Cairns International Airport (CNS) we advise our guest to organize a rental car and enjoy the scenic 2hr drive south of Cairns to the gorgeous coastal town of Mission Beach.
+You can pick up a rental car upon arriving at Cairns International Airport (CNS) or Townsville and enjoy the scenic 2hr drive to the picturesque coastal town of Mission Beach.
 From here you will meet your private water taxi transfer to deliver you to your island paradise.

 We recommend Sugarland car rentals that operate from both Cairns & Mission Beach or any of the other major service providers located at the airport.

-2. Mission Beach Charters who depart from Clump Point boat ramp to Bedarra Island rates $380 return for 2 pax.
+2. Mission Beach Charters depart from Clump Point boat ramp to Bedarra Island.
+The fare for two people is $380 return.

-Please note that East Bedarra Island Retreat does not receive any monies for your transfers .
-You will be required to pay your chosen transfer company directly by credit card or cash on the day of your transfer.
+You can pay your chosen transfer company directly by credit card or cash on the day of your transfer